-Global coordination important as world economy changes - China Vice Finance Minister
+Global coordination important as world economy changes: China vice finance minister

 The People's Bank of China last adjusted its policy rates in October 2015.

+Li reiterated that China wants to resolve the situation on the Korean peninsula through dialogue.

+Trump is growing increasingly frustrated with China over its inaction on North Korea, according to senior U.S. administration officials, though Beijing has repeatedly said its influence over Pyongyang is limited and that it is doing all it can.

-(Reporting by Sue-Lin Wong; Writing by Ryan Woo; Editing by Michael Perry)
+Reporting by Sue-Lin Wong and Michael Martina; Writing by Ryan Woo; Editing by Michael Perry